pfenninglab/halLiftover-postprocessing/README.md

 ```
 python getMaxScorePositionFromWig.py --bedFileName [file with regions you will be getting scores for, will be -qFile for next step] --wigFileName [alignmentDepthFileName] --chromSizesFileName [chromSizesFileName] --highestScoreLocationFileName [where the positions with the highest scores will be recored, you can map this with hal-liftover to create -sFile for the next step] --gz
 ```
 This program requires the bed file to be sorted and not contain duplicated entires.
 You should leave out --gz if the file with the regions is not gzipped.
 This program is compatible with both python version 2 and python version 3.
+Note that this script runs UCSC tools internally that sometimes fail silently; if you are running it, you should check the sorted bedgraph file when it finishes and re-run it with more memory alloted if that file is not large.

 6. Use hal-liftover to map the positions where the highest scores are recorded to the target species.
 This will create your -sFile for the next step.